 Sometimes Minerva won’t be available, for example if we are carrying out maintenance work on the system.
 You can find out about any scheduled service interruptions on the Minerva blog.

 Examination process overview

 When you're approaching the end of your research degree, there are a few administrative steps you'll need to take to initiate the submission and examination process.

-Items left in exam venues will be taken to the exams sub-offices by invigilators after each exam.
+Items left in examination venues will be taken to the examination sub-offices by invigilators after each examination.
 Find out where you can locate and collect your lost property.